 A further example of risk transfer activity we are seeing is the use of cell company rent-a-captives to insure risks and receive premiums and also enter into reinsurance contracts/risk transfer transactions with third parties.

-Appleby’s team of lawyers are based in key offshore jurisdictions that are significant players in the global (re)insurance market – including Bermuda, British Virgin Islands (BVI), Cayman, Hong Kong, Isle of Man and Jersey – and are therefore well placed to advise clients that are seeking to carry out business in any of these offshore jurisdictions or transact business with locally-based insurers.
+Appleby’s team of lawyers are based in key offshore jurisdictions that are significant players in the global (re)insurance market – including Bermuda, British Virgin Islands, Cayman Islands, Hong Kong, Isle of Man and Jersey – and are therefore well placed to advise clients that are seeking to carry out business in any of these offshore jurisdictions or transact business with locally-based insurers.